Sachin191101/Text-Editor/README.md

 Bold and Italic: These buttons control whether the text is bold and/or italic.

-Text Area: The large box in the middle is where the text appears, styled based on the selected font family, variant, and style.
+Text Area: The large box in the middle is where the text appears, styled based on the selected font family, variant and style.

 Reset and Save: The buttons at the bottom allow the user to reset the text to its default settings or save the current settings.